We encourage you to explore how the egg donation process works in Massachusetts, serving Boston, Worcester, Springfield, Nantucket, and more.

 How Egg Donors Are Screened in Massachusetts

 At Fertility Source Companies, we require potential egg donors to undergo multiple forms of stringent screenings and background checks.
-Among these are:
+Before being added to our database, potential egg donors must undergo:

 By posting “Egg Donor Wanted” messaging, not only are you unable to conduct vital candidate screenings, but most likely, you won’t locate candidates with viable eggs.
 However, by collaborating with a professional egg donor agency, like Fertility Source Companies, you gain the security of knowing that any candidate of interest has passed thorough physical and mental screening processes, ensuring they are motivated and ready to complete the entire egg donor process.